-Almost all of those leaseholders interviewed conceded that, although they had gained some property rights by becoming leaseholders, those rights were trumped by the rights of private companies and councils, leaving them disillusioned with the promises made by successive governments pushing right-to-buy.
-In the context of the financialisation of housing in London (Aalbers 2017), the fact that leaseholders are being dispossessed by the neoliberal state and development companies/multinational corporations is unsurprising.
+Almost all of those leaseholders interviewed on our case study estates conceded that, although they had gained some property rights by becoming leaseholders, those rights were then trumped by the rights of private companies and councils, leaving them disillusioned with the promises made by successive governments pushing right-to-buy.
+In the context of the rampant financialisation of housing in London (Aalbers 2017; Christophers 2018), the fact that leaseholders are being dispossessed by the neoliberal state and development companies is unsurprising.
 But what remains largely unexplored is the importance of racism in this process: the persistent and pernicious representation of London estates as crime-ridden and inhospitable spaces has become a key plank of the argument for their renewal, with the racialisation of the displacement process defining much of the experience for the leaseholders we interviewed.
-The fact that many leaseholders reported positive experiences of home and social life on their estates has rarely been noted in any of the policy documents advocating renewal (Thoburn 2018): instead the case for renewal is presented on behalf of the estate’s residents.
-As in many areas of policy, white imaginations reign, and multi-ethnic working-class perspectives ignored: the erasure of council estates is represented as necessary social and spatial renewal, and the displacement of those home-owning leaseholders who invested in their communities over so many years is barely acknowledged.
+The fact that many reported positive experiences of home and social life on their estates has rarely been noted in any of the policy documents advocating renewal (Thoburn 2018): instead the case for renewal is presented on behalf of the estate’s residents.
+As in many areas of policy, white gentrifier imaginations reign, and multi-ethnic working-class perspectives are ignored: the erasure of council estates is represented as a necessary form of social and spatial renewal, and the displacement of those home-owning leaseholders who invested in their communities over so many years is barely acknowledged.

+So although right-to-buy legislation offered the promise of entry into a less precarious mode of private property ownership, those who took up this option have ironically not enjoyed the same rights to dwell as those who continued to live in state-owned properties.
+Homeownership has, for some, proved more precarious and less secure than right-to-buy’s proponents suggested, with the state’s ability to use compulsory purchase to undermine seemingly inalienable property rights suggesting that property needs to always be understood as socially produced rather than an a priori question of ownership (Blomley 2004).
+This serves to emphasise the point that on many ‘unpopular’ council estates in London, as elsewhere in the UK, the privatisation of council housing was partial at best, with the state’s interest in this land never truly receding.
+While Thatcherism offered some council tenants a route into a home-owning democracy, and entry to a putative middle class, many who exercised the right-to-buy remained subject to the bureaucratic and invidious control of a state that continued to identify them and the estates on which they dwelt as ‘problems’ that needed to be solved.
+In this light, the managed decline of ‘multicultural’ inner city estates and the case for their renewal has been constructed by the state in a way that fails to recognise the investments made in place by non-white residents, and implicitly makes a case for white gentrification as the only solution to the environmental deterioration of these estates.

 References

 Aalbers, M.B.
 (2017) The variegated financialization of housing.
-International Journal of Urban and Regional Research, 41(4): 542-554.
+International Journal of Urban and Regional Research, 41(4), 542-554.

-Allen, C., Camina, M., Casey, R., Coward, S. and Wood, M. (2005) Mixed Tenure, Twenty Years On: Nothing out of the Ordinary York: Joseph Rowntree Foundation.
+Allen, C., Camina, M., Casey, R., Coward, S. and Wood, M. (2005) Mixed Tenure, Twenty Years On York: Joseph Rowntree Foundation.

-Arundel, R. and Doling, J. (2017) The end of mass homeownership?
-Changes in labour markets and housing tenure opportunities across Europe.
-Journal of Housing and the Built Environment 32(4): 649–672.

-Baeten, G., Westin, S., Pull, E., and Molina, I. (2017) Pressure and violence: Housing renovation and displacement in Sweden.
-Environment and Planning A 49: 631-651.

 Beswick, J., & Penny, J. (2018) Demolishing the present to sell off the future?
 The emergence of ‘financialized municipal entrepreneurialism’ in London.
-International Journal of Urban and Regional Research, 42(4), 612-632.
+International Journal of Urban and Regional Research 42(4), 612-632.